jamesdfurtado/gitmini/README.md

 * Deploy a real-world package to PyPI adhering to PEP standards.
 * Practice safe SDLC methods and continuously test during development.
 * Build a CLI tool from scratch.
-* Learn to efficiently store and search data.
+* Learn to efficiently store and search data with hashing.

 ---